Panasonic Lumix FZ1000 II and Lumix TZ95 quietly unveiled

 The 4K Photo modes on both new models also now sport an Auto Marking feature, which is said to help the user better identify the image they want to keep from a burst of images.

-The FZ1000 II will be available at the end of March, priced at £769.99 in the UK, while the TZ95 will be available from the end of April 2019 in black and black/silver finishes, priced at £399.99.
-It's unclear whether either the model will be available in US or Australia markets at this point.
+The FZ1000 II will be available at the end of March, priced at £769.99 in the UK and $897.99 in the US, while the TZ95 will be available from the end of April 2019 in black and black/silver finishes, priced at £399.99 in the UK.
+It's unclear whether the TZ95 will be available in the US, or whether either model will be available Australia at this point.